dE-Sheriff/printf/README.md

-# printf
-ALX Group Project
+ printf project by Sheriff and Chinedu